Tax-Efficient Investment Strategies: Minimizing Liability for High Earners

 Understanding Tax Liability in Investment Planning

-To optimize your portfolio’s performance, it’s crucial to consider tax liability alongside investment gains.
+To help optimize your portfolio’s performance, it’s crucial to consider tax liability alongside investment gains.

 What Is Tax Liability?